Advertisement

 The massive buck has 14 scorable points, split G2’s and split brow tines.
 It has 21 small sticker points and has been green scored by two taxidermists at 173 inches gross.

-Even more impressive, Chad shot a 10-point buck on the same hunt, and the following week he also managed to shoot a 9-point on the refuge during the rifle hunt.
+Even more impressive, Chad shot a 10-point buck on the same hunt, and the following week he also managed to shoot a 9-point on the refuge during the quota rifle hunt.
+During the Piedmont Refuge quota deer hunts, a special tag is issued at the check station.
+These deer do not count toward a hunter’s season limit.

 “I still can’t believe the way it all went down.
 To kill the buck of a lifetime and to do it on public land was something special,” said Chad.